-We both really like the performance on Anita’s (AB1QB) Yaesu FTdx5000 Transceiver.
-It has an excellent receiver and it integrated nicely with our recently completed microHAM system.
+We both like the performance on Anita’s (AB1QB) Yaesu FTdx5000 Transceiver.
+It has an excellent receiver and is integrated nicely with our recently completed microHAM system.
 One area where the FTdx5000 Transceiver leaves a bit to be desired is its Pan Adapter or Spectrum Scope capabilities.
-We have both the DMU-2000 and the SM-5000 Station Monitor options for this transceiver but they do not provide the sort of high-resolution Pan Adapter features that we are looking for.
+We have both the DMU-2000 and the SM-5000 Station Monitor options for this transceiver, but they do not provide the high-resolution Pan Adapter features we are looking for.
 When we purchased this radio, we also purchased an RFSpace SDR-IQ Software Defined Receiver device to use with it.
 I recently set the SDR-IQ up to operate with Anita’s FTdx5000 to get the best of both worlds – the high-performance receiver capabilities of the FTdx5000 and the high-resolution Pan Adapter and Tuning features of a Software Define Radio (SDR).

 – Fred (AB1OC)